-We will shred paper-based records, and overwrite or delete electronic files.
+We will shred paper-based records or use an approved external sensitive/confidential waste disposable provider, and overwrite or delete electronic files.
 We may also use a third party to safely dispose of records on ELAN's behalf, but in this circumstance, we will require the third party to provide sufficient guarantees that it complies with data protection law.